Epson: Origins

 The roots of Seiko Epson Corporation go back to a company called Daiwa Kogyo, Ltd. which was founded in May 1942 by Hisao Yamazaki, a local clock shop owner and former employee of K. Hattori, in Suwa, Nagano.
 Daiwa Kogyo was supported by an investment from the Hattori family (founder of the Seiko Group) and began as a manufacturer of watch parts for Daini Seikosha (currently Seiko Instruments).
 The company started operation in a 230 m2 renovated miso storehouse with 22 employees.

 In 1943, Daini Seikosha established a factory in Suwa for manufacturing Seiko watches with Daiwa Kogyo.
 In 1959, the Suwa Factory was split up and merged into Daiwa Kogyo to form Suwa Seikosha Co., Ltd: the forerunner of the Seiko Epson Corporation.
 The company has developed many timepiece technologies, such as the "Magic Lever" bi-directional winding system in 1959, the world's first portable quartz timer (Seiko QC-951) in 1963, the world's first commercial quartz watch (Seiko Quartz Astron 35SQ) in 1969, the first automatic power-generating quartz watch (Seiko Auto-Quartz) in 1988, and the Spring Drive watch movement in 1999.

 The watch business is the root of the company's ultra-precision machining and micromechatronics technologies and still a major business for Seiko Epson, although it accounts for a low percentage of total revenues.
 Watches made by the company are sold through the Seiko Watch Corporation, a subsidiary of Seiko Group.
-The watch brand Orient Watch, and it's sub-brand Orient Star, has been owned by Epson since 2009 and was fully integrated into the company in 2017.
+The watch brand Orient Watch, and its sub-brand Orient Star, has been owned by Epson since 2009 and was fully integrated into the company in 2017.